Cosmic distance ladder

 The ladder analogy arises because no single technique can measure distances at all ranges encountered in astronomy.
 Instead, one method can be used to measure nearby distances, a second can be used to measure nearby to intermediate distances, and so on.
 Each rung of the ladder provides information that can be used to determine the distances at the next higher rung.

 Direct measurement

 At the base of the ladder are fundamental distance measurements, in which distances are determined directly, with no physical assumptions about the nature of the object in question.
 The precise measurement of stellar positions is part of the discipline of astrometry.
+Early fundamental distances—such as the radii of the earth, moon and sun, and the distances between them—were well estimated with very low technology by the ancient Greeks.